-Our report aims to provide our stakeholders with balanced, accurate and understandable information about our financial, economic, social and environmental performance during the past four years on matters material to our strategy and our ability to create and sustain value in the short and medium term.
+Our report aims to provide our stakeholders with balanced, accurate and understandable information about our financial, economic, social and environmental performance on matters material to our strategy and our ability to create and sustain value in the short and medium term.
 The priority of the Board is to lift the current suspension and restore value to shareholders.